Internet of Things (IoT): Consumer IoT vs. Industrial IoT

 Although there are some similarities in the definitions, there are significant differences in how real-world consumer and industrial IoT solutions are implemented.
 Fig 3 shows a brief comparison between Consumer IoT and Industrial IoT.

-These differences are linked with a demanding and complex industrial environment that consumer devices rarely encounter.
+These differences are linked to a demanding and complex industrial environment that consumer devices rarely encounter.
 In addition, the factory environment is characterized by extreme humidity, temperature, and high-density concrete and steel structures that prevent effective wireless communication.
 Moreover, the impact of network breakdowns also varies significantly between the two.
 Imagine if your Fitbit device fails to send data.
-This failure will not be as critical as a tank level sensor failing to send data resulting in long production outages.
+This failure will not be as critical as a tank-level sensor failing to send data, resulting in long production outages.
 These fundamental distinctions should be managed when designing a versatile IoT architecture and selecting the right technology.

 Applications of Consumer IoT